swagger-api/apidom/apidom/packages/apidom-reference/README.md

   }
 });
 ```
-As we can see, these are all primitive JavaScript Array manipulation techniques.
+As you can see, these are all primitive JavaScript Array manipulation techniques.
-These techniques can be applied to replacing or reordering parser plugins as well.
+These techniques can be applied to replacing (use [Array.prototype.map()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map)) or reordering parser plugins as well.

 ## Resolve component

-Resolve component consists of two (2) sub-components: **File resolution** and **External Resolution**.
+`Resolve component` consists of two (2) sub-components: **File resolution** and **External Resolution**.
-Resolve component is used by Parser component under the hood.
-Resolve components provides a resolved
+`Resolve component` is used by [Parse component](#parse-component) under the hood. `Resolve component` provides a resolved
-file contents for a Parser component to parse.
+file contents for a Parse component to parse.

 ### File resolution